-- As of season four onwards, this is subverted.
-Dean is now the more affectionate of and touchy between himself and Sam and is often the one who initiates hugs with Sam.
+- As of Season 4 onwards, this is subverted.
+Dean is now the more affectionate of and touchy between himself and his brother, and is often the one who initiates hugs with Sam.

 - Real Men Cook: Dean seems to have taken up the hobby of cooking for everyone.

-- Real Men Wear Pink: Dean is a badass demon hunter who watches Oprah, Dr. Sexy MD and Black Swan, cooks and has a secret fetish for wearing women's underwear.
+- Real Men Wear Pink: Dean is a badass demon hunter who watches Oprah, Dr. Sexy MD and Black Swan, cooks and secretly enjoys wearing women's underwear.

 - Rise from Your Grave: In the first episode of the fourth season, Dean is seen coming out of his grave.

-- Sad Clown: Dean often uses humour to cope with his sadness, depression or any issues that he is dealing with.
+- Sad Clown: Dean often uses humor to cope with his sadness, depression or any issues that he is dealing with.

-- As season one progressed, Dean went from pure comic relief to being a sad, lost little boy who really wanted his family back together and who wise-cracks only to mask that nasty pain.
+- As Season 1 progressed, Dean went from pure comic relief to being a sad, lost little boy who really wanted his family back together and who wisecracks only to mask that nasty pain.

 - Screw Destiny: This is Dean's motto in regards to everything in life.

-- However, this could be subjective.
-Dean tends to be more nurturing and more emotional than Sam, who is seen to be more stoic and calm.
+- Arguably subverted, as Dean tends to be more nurturing and emotional than Sam, who is seen to be more stoic and calm.
 Not to mention that Dean has far more emotional moments throughout the show than Sam does.

 - Shipper on Deck: Dean's OTP seems to be Sam/Sarah.

-- Hence his apparent disappointment in "Clip Show" to learn that despite Sarah's lingering attraction to Sam, she's since married and had kids.
-When Crowley kills her simply to spite them, he takes it almost as badly as Sam.
+- Hence his apparent disappointment in "Clip Show" to learn that, despite Sarah's lingering attraction to Sam, she's since married and had kids.
+When Crowley kills her simply to spite them, he takes it almost as badly as Sam does.

 - Sibling Team: With Sam.
 They are brothers who are hunting partners; they fight and they battle monsters together.